How Much Are Home Improvements? Depends Who You Are…

 In total, quotes were obtained by ten plumbers for 9 different areas of England.
 Plumbers from Scotland, Wales and Northern Ireland were not included in the study.
 Each plumber was contacted on three separate occasions across a three-month period.
 First by a female caller, secondly by a male caller and then by an elderly caller.
 Each caller requested an over the phone quotation for the same job.

-The Request: A new mixer tap installation to be fitted in the kitchen, a straight swap with the plumbing already in place.
+The Request: A new shower pump installation to be fitted, a straight swap with the plumbing already in place.

 Please note that there were twenty-two additional plumbers who stated that they could not provide a quote over the phone without inspecting the work via a photograph or in person.
 These were not included in the study as no upfront quote was provided.